nicklockwood/layout/README.md

 }
 ```

-Colors defined in this way can be referenced by name from inside any color expression, either with or without the `Color` suffix, but are not available inside other expression types unless prefixed with `UIColor.`:
+Colors defined in this way can be referenced by name from inside any color expression, either with or without the "Color" suffix, but are not available inside other expression types unless prefixed with `UIColor.`:

 ```xml
 <UIView backgroundColor="headerColor"/>